Axobot-org/Axobot/docs/miscellaneous.rst

 **Syntax:** :code:`embed <args>`

 This command is particularly useful if the 'say' command is no longer enough for you, if you want something even bigger, with colors, images and everything that goes with it.
-You can send embeds (these pretty rectangles with colored bars), by customizing the title, content, image, title url, and footer text!
+You can send embeds (these pretty rectangles with colored bars), by customizing the title, content, image, title url, color and footer text!

 Each argument is presented in the form :code:`name="value"`.
 If you want a line break, you can use the character :code:`\n`, and if you want to use quotation marks without closing the argument, you will have to escape them (with a \ in front).
 To better understand how it works, here is an example of how to use it: :code:`embed title="Here is my title!" content="Blah blah \nBlah ?" footer="Do you mean \"Text\"? "`